Third law of thermodynamics

 The third law of thermodynamics states that the entropy of a system in a perfect crystalline state is zero, as the temperature approaches zero Kelvin.

-Molecular motion decreases with temperature and a pure substance may form a crystal with an uninterrupted lattice structure as , that is, a crystal with a unique configuration.
-The equation for statistical entropy is:
+Molecular motion decreases with temperature, and a pure substance may form a crystal with an uninterrupted lattice structure as ; that is, a crystal with a unique configuration.
+If this configuration is such that every atom, ion or molecule is arranged in an orderly and repeating pattern with no defects, distortions or irregularities, it is called a perfect crystal.

 where is the number of ways to achieve the configuration of the system.